mgarl-10/Yellow_protein/README.md

 ### Step 4: Partitioning Scheme and Model Selection

-PartitionFinder was used to determine the best partitioning scheme and substitution models:
+PartitionFinder was used to infer the optimal partitioning scheme and substitution models.

 ```bash
 qsub partitionfinder.sh